learn-co-curriculum/command_line_castle_code_along/README.md

   level: 1
   type: catch-up
 ---
-##Use the command line to save the princess from the evil castle tower!
+##Use the command line to save the princess!

 ###The saga begins
 <img src="http://images.rapgenius.com/c3289a78cba7c49e8b0111629e9d727c.528x704x1.jpg" height="300" align="right" hspace="20"> A beautiful princess has been taken prisoner in the castle tower, and it's your mission to save her.
 Are you up for the task?